MicrosoftDocs/windows-itpro-docs/windows/keep-secure/WDAV-working/manage-outdated-endpoints-windows-defender-antivirus.md

 You can manage the following options with Group Policy, System Center Configuration Manager, Powershell cmdlets, and WMI classes:

-- Define the number of days before an endpoint has outdated protection
+- Define the number of days before an endpoint has outdated protection (PS WMI)
-- Define the number of days after which a catch-up update must occur
+- Define the number of days after which a catch-up update must occur (PS WMI)